Angel (1960 TV series)

-Angel is an American sitcom that aired on CBS during the 1960–1961 television season.
-The series was created and executive produced by Jess Oppenheimer, and stars Annie Fargé as the title character.
+Angel is an American sitcom that aired on CBS October 6, 1960 - September 20, 1961.
+The series was produced by Jess Oppenheimer, and stars Annie Fargé as the title character.

 Synopsis

-Angelique "Angel" Smith, a pretty, young, scatterbrained Frenchwoman, comes to the United States and marries a young architect, John Smith.
+Angel Smith, a petite Frenchwoman, comes to the United States and marries a young architect, John Smith.
 With her distinct French accent, Angel gets into various problems with the culture, language, and procedures in her new country.